mrjoes/tornadio/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-We provide customized version (shamelessly borrowed from the SocketTornad.IO library) of the HttpServer, which simplifies start of the your TornadIO server.
+We provide customized version (shamelessly borrowed from the SocketTornad.IO library) of the HttpServer, which simplifies start of your TornadIO server.

 To start it, do following (assuming you created application object before)::

   if __name__ == "__main__":
     socketio_server = SocketServer(application)

+SocketServer will automatically start Flash policy server, if required.

 Examples
 --------